navigation

 Cluster An EKS Cluster deployed following best practices.

-Add-ons Allow you to configure, deploy, and update the operational software, or add-ons, that provide key functionality to support your Kubernetes applications.
+Add-on Allows you to configure, deploy, and update the operational software or add-ons that provide key functionality to support your Kubernetes applications.

-Teams A logical grouping of IAM that has access to a Kubernetes namespace(s), or cluster administrative access depending upon the team type.
+Teams A logical grouping of IAM identities that have access to Kubernetes namespaces or cluster administrative access depending upon the team type.

 Pipelines Continuous Delivery pipelines for deploying clusters and add-ons